kubernetes-sigs/scheduler-plugins/kep/108-Memory-bandwidth-and-LLC-aware-filtering-and-scoring/README.md

 * ranking strategy when giving point to the sorted nodes
     * We allow flexible point awarding for our scheduler plugin.
 For example, our default strategy is to award 10 points to the node ranking first in a certain resource, 5 points to the second place, 1 point to the 3rd place and 0 points to anyone else.

-* the pod affinity to the respective resource
+* the affinity to the respective resource
-    * The pod affinity is also obtained via a top-down analysis.
+    * The affinity is also obtained via a top-down analysis.
 It can have values between 0 (no impact) and 100 (very heavy impact) of a resource upon the pod execution time.
-The affinity of a pod acts a multiplier for the points awared in the ranking algorithm.
+The affinity of a resource acts a multiplier for the points awared in the ranking algorithm.
        Therefore, a node with a lot of available memory bandwith (ranking first) might not get a pod that needs less LLC thrashing in fact.

 For pod that are not profiled yet, we allocate a default profile.